e-zukaJunya/py-ut/README.md

 - test/: test codes
 - develop/: useful tools for develop.
 Just a jupyter sample now...

-## debug

-VSCodeのデバッグ機能で今開いているファイルをエントリーポイントとしてデバッグ実行ができる。

-test/ディレクトリ以下に、目的のステップを起動するコードを書いてそのスクリプトをデバッグ実行する。

 ## memo about a test

-- -s: generate print messages
+- -s: shows the print messages.
+- -v: shows the results of your tests.
-- -vv:
+- -vv: shows the slowest 10 test durations.
-- --cov: take the coverage of the tests.
+- --cov: take the coverage of your tests.
-- --durations: show test behavior in order of slowness.
-If it's set 0, show all the behaviors and dulations.
+- --durations: show your test behavior in order of the slowness.
+If it's set 0, show all the behaviors and durations.
-- --cov-report: generate a test report as html.
+- --cov-report: generate your test report as a html.